-Best Toothpaste for Toddlers in 2026: Dentist-Approved Picks for Tiny Teeth
+Best Toothpaste for Toddlers in 2026: Research-Backed Picks for Tiny Teeth

 A quick note before we dive in: according to ADA guidance on fluoride use in children, children under three should use a smear of fluoride toothpaste about the size of a grain of rice, while kids ages three and up can graduate to a pea-sized amount.
 Always supervise brushing and encourage your toddler to spit (not swallow) as much as possible.